-This alternate language deletes previous reference to electrolysis protection for supply lines and inspection.
-The purpose of the modification is to reformats section numbering in outline format.
-It also migrates the 2007/2009 FBC Florida Supplements into the 2010 code to update the Florida Elevator Safety Code.
+This change will rerenumber the modification into outline format and migrate the 2007 FBC Florida Supplements into the 2010 code to update the Florida Elevator Safety Code.

 There will not be any cost related to this modification.
 This modification merges the Florida Elevator Safety Code and the Florida Building Code (FBC) revisions.
 The benefit will be to formalize the code for equitable enforcement.